The road to hell is paved with good intentions

 It’s the hell we put ourselves through when we try to do too much.

-It’s the hell we experience when we push ourselves too hard because we said we would do something without thinking about how we were going to do it.
+It’s the hell we experience when we push ourselves too hard because we say we will do something without thinking about how we are going to do it.

 It’s the mental hell we experience when we feel disappointed in ourselves even though the goal we set for ourselves was never attainable.